 Energy Utility Demand-side Management (DSM)

-- The 2007 BC Energy Plan set an ambitious conservation target (50% of electricity demand growth) and encouraged utilities to offer cost effective and competitive demand-side management (DSM) programs to their customers.
+- The 2007 BC Energy Plan (PDF, 1.8MB) set an ambitious conservation target (50% of electricity demand growth) and encouraged utilities to offer cost-effective and competitive demand-side management (DSM) programs to their customers

-- The 2010 Clean Energy Act reaffirmed utilities' mandate to offer demand-side measures to consumers, a BC Energy Objective.
-This includes displacing 66% of BC Hydro’s increase in demand via demand side management initiatives.
+- The 2010 Clean Energy Act reaffirmed utilities' mandate to offer demand-side measures to consumers—a BC Energy Objective—including displacing 66% of BC Hydro’s increase in demand via demand-side management initiatives

-- The Guide to the DSM Regulation (PDF) provides a detailed overview of those guidelines.
+- The Guide to the DSM Regulation (PDF, 664KB) provides a detailed overview of those guidelines.

 - The BC Utilities Commission (BCUC) reviews and approves the expenditure applications of all public utilities, including FortisBC and BC Hydro